ordina-jworks/ordina-jworks.github.io/_posts/2020-01-02-Spring-Data-Jdbc.md

 ### Project Differences
 Spring JDBC, Spring Data JPA and Spring Data JDBC are all three based on a different mindset.
-Based on these mindsets, you can see differences on how these technologies need to be used and how some parts need to structured.
+Based on these mindsets, you can see differences in how these technologies need to be used and how some parts need to be structured.
 Spring JDBC only helps with the connection to the database and with executing queries on this database.
-Spring Data JPA want to help you with managing your jpa based repositories.
+Spring Data JPA wants to help you manage your JPA based repositories.
 It wants to remove boilerplate code, make implementation speed higher and provide help for the performance of your application.
-Spring Data JDBC wants to also provide help with access to relational databases, but wants to keep the implementations less complex.
+Spring Data JDBC also wants to provide help with access to relational databases, but wants to keep the implementations less complex.

 #### Spring JDBC
 The help that Spring JDBC provides is by providing a framework to execute SQL.